-As we went through the border from Puno in Peru to Copacabana in Bolivia we changed from Peru Hop to Bolivia Hop.
+We arrived in Puno from Arequipa on Peru Hop and on the trip through the border to Copacabana in Bolivia we changed from Peru Hop to Bolivia Hop.

-The border crossing went well greased by representatives of the companies.
-There was a minor incident when the Bolivian immigration official decided that the USD100 visa fee should now be USD120!
-Quickly resolved at USD100 with a terse “it’s all I’ve got”.
+The border crossing went well.
+Greased through by representatives of the companies.
+There was a minor incident when the Bolivian immigration official decided that my wife's $100 official visa fee should now be USD120!
+My wife resolved this attempted gouge with a terse “$100 is all I’ve got”.
+We were grateful to be travelling with a company as on our own the outcome may have been quite different.

 - Bolivia visas for Category 2 visitors (includes South Africa) are free if you get them at an Embassy and USD95 (make it USD100 or USD120!) at the border.